Course is at capacity! Join the waitlist for the next live-stream Epigenetics Boot Camp: June 14-15, 2021.

 Investigators at all career stages are welcome to attend, and we particularly encourage trainees and early-stage investigators to participate.

-Each participant is required to bring a personal laptop as all lab sessions will be done on your personal laptop.
+Each participant is required to have a personal laptop/computer as all lab sessions will be done on your personal device.
 Tablets and ipads will not work with the platform being used.

 The Boot Camp will use data sets in R, therefore participants must have a basic understanding of this platform prior to attending the Boot Camp.
 If you have never used this platform before, make sure to step through all the tutorials outlined below so you have the basic skills needed for Boot Camp success.